bibledit/cloud/mbedtls/0readme.txt

-For adding secure transport to Bibledit, a number of SSL/TLS were considered.
+For adding secure transport to Bibledit, a number of SSL/TLS libraries were considered.

 OpenSSL is widely used but for embedded applications it may be a bit bloated.